 CARPHA upgrades COVID-19 risk from low to moderate-high

-MIAMI, United States (CMC) — The Caribbean Public Health Agency (CARPHA) has upgraded the region's risk of the COVID-19 virus from “low” to “moderate-high” in light of the increase of the importation of the virus to the region.
+FLORIDA , United States (CMC) — The Caribbean Public Health Agency (CARPHA) has upgraded the region's risk of the COVID-19 virus from “low” to “moderate-high” in light of the increased of the importation of the virus to the region.

 According to CARPHA's executive director, Dr Joy St John, health authorities of member states must shift their mindset from preparedness to readiness and rapid response and continue to do all that is necessary to strengthen their capacity to respond to possible importation of cases.

-Based on this upgrade – stakeholders in the regional tourism and health sectors are in the process of implementing readiness and response measures to prevent an contain the virus.
+Based on this upgrade stakeholders in the regional tourism and health sectors are in the process of implementing readiness and response measures to prevent and contain the virus.

-“Recognising the essential need to safeguard the health and safety of residents and visitors to mitigate the impact of the COVID-19 threat to the Caribbean; and further recognising the importance of building upon the collaborative efforts which are already underway, and the need to pool organisational resources to do so; we have agreed to formalise our efforts and messaging through the establishment of the COVID-19 Caribbean Tourism Task Force (CCTTF),” the MoU read.
+“Recognising the essential need to safeguard the health and safety of residents and visitors to mitigate the impact of the COVID-19 threat to the Caribbean; and further recognising the importance of building upon the collaborative efforts which are already under way, and the need to pool organisational resources to do so; we have agreed to formalise our efforts and messaging through the establishment of the COVID-19 Caribbean Tourism Task Force (CCTTF),” the MOU reads.

 The organisations acknowledged concerns about the high level of misunderstanding about the virus which has elevated the panic at the global level and resulted in the dissemination of a high level of misinformation.